FIWARE/tutorials.CRUD-Operations/README.md

 ### Batch Create/Overwrite Attributes of Multiple Data Entities

-This example uses the convenience batch processing endpoint to create a series of available products.
+This example uses the convenience batch processing endpoint to update existing products.

 #### :one::seven: Request: